apache/airflow/CONTRIBUTING.rst

 The problem is that Apache Airflow is a bit of both - application to install and library to be used when you are developing your own operators and DAGs.

 This - seemingly unsolvable - puzzle is solved by having pinned constraints files.
-Those are available as of airflow 1.10.10 and further improved with 1.10.12 (moved to separate orphan branches)

 Pinned constraint files
 =======================